-The office is no longer near Tehran Pars.
+The Central Police Department of Immigration and Passports can only extend visas given out by Iranian embassies.
+It is no longer near Tehran Pars.
 Now it is much closer to the center, close to the “Shahid Mofatteh” metro station (Line 1, red).
 When you leave the metro follow the “Motahari Ave” to the west (about 300 to 400 meters) until you reach the corner with “Kooh e Noor St”.
 The Department is in that corner, you can’t miss it as it looks like all official buildings in Iran, some flags, walls and fences.

 GPS coordinates of the new location: 35.72441,51.42283

 The office is on Parvin Blvd (GPS coordinates: N 35.72812 E 051.53182), a 5 minute walk south of Tehran Pars metro station.